 - Thousands of additional resources released by U.S. federal government agencies and organizations

-The remainder of the collection is open to government officials at the local, state, tribal, territorial or federal levels, as well as the U.S. military.
-It is also open to homeland security research or educational institutions, their faculty and their students.
+Approximately half of the items in the HSDL are in a larger, full collection that is open to government officials at the local, state, tribal, territorial or federal levels, as well as the U.S. military.
+The full collection is also open to researchers, teachers, and students at homeland security research or educational institutions.
 See more about eligibility.
-The larger, full collection contains items from both public and private sectors to include resources such as reports, studies, videos, webcasts, and analyses from national and international think tanks; state and local governments; foreign governments; educational institutions; and national and international organizations.
+The full collection contains items from both public and private sectors to include text, audio, and visual resources; as well as analyses from national and international think tanks; state and local governments; foreign governments; educational institutions; and national and international organizations.

 Curated Content